md-mustak-khan/md-mustak-khan.github.io/README.md

 You may NOT:
 - Copy, reproduce, or redistribute this code
 - Modify or create derivative works
-- Use this project for commercial purposes
+- Use this project for commercial purposes.
--
-Unauthorized use, duplication, or distribution may result in legal action.
+Unauthorized use, duplication, or distribution may result in legal action under DMCA.

 ---